nicolov/simple_slam_loop_closure/README.md

 The cmake build script downloads and build the [DBoW2 library](https://github.com/dorian3d/DBoW2) that's used for the bag of words representation.

+## Compatibility

+Only tested on Ubuntu 16.04 LTS with OpenCV3, gcc 5.4.0

 ## Plotting the confusion matrix

 The `ground_truth_comparison.py` plots and compares the loop closures from the ground truth to the actual results from the code.